Health and social services centres and oral healthcare

-Any operator can sign up as service providers to publicly funded health and social services centres and oral health services units if they meet the required criteria and are registered service providers.
+Any operator can sign up as service providers to publicly funded health and social services centres and oral health units if they meet the required criteria and are registered service providers.
 The service providers need to have sufficient economic capacity and professionally competent personnel.

-In publicly funded health and social services centres and oral health services units, services can be offered by an unincorporated county enterprise, county-owned company, private enterprises or organisations and communities.
+In publicly funded health and social services centres and oral health units, services can be offered by an unincorporated county enterprise, county-owned company, private enterprises or organisations and communities.
 The freedom-of-choice model calls these services as direct-choice services because people can sign up directly as clients to a health and social services centre or dental clinic.

 Providers must meet the requirements set by the county